JunsolKim/kakao-arena-melon-ysocio13/README.md

 ## 모형 특징

  - This is a Neighbor-based CF model.
-The model estimates the similarity between each song i included in a playlist u and song j as follows, and the most similar song j is recommended.
+The model estimates the similarity between songs included in a playlist u (item i) and songs not included (item j) as follows, and the most similar songs is recommended.

  ![equation1](https://user-images.githubusercontent.com/13177827/92404879-6cf6d100-f16f-11ea-9426-53a4c18e78ba.JPG)

-- To improve the model performance, we used discriminative reweighting technique that gives penality to songs that do not represent their playlists (Zhu et al., 2018).
-For instance, if some items contained in a playlist are not similar to the other songs in the playlist, we apply panelty to these items so that they are less likely to be recommended.
-To do so, for every item j, we create a vector r<sub>j</sub> that represents the similarity between each item j and the entire songs contained in the target playlist.
-Then we train a L2-regularized support vector classifier (SVC) that predicts y<sub>j</sub> (1 if a playlist u contains an item j, 0 otherwise) using r<sub>j</sub>, which learns the playlist representativeness of each song j.
-After that, we use this SVC model to decide whether or not to recommend the item j.
+- We used a discriminative reweighting technique to improve model performance by penalizing songs that do not represent their playlists (Zhu et al., 2018).
+For example, if some items in a playlist are unrelated to the other songs in the playlist, we apply panelty to these items, making them less likely to be recommended.
+To accomplish this, we generate a vector r_j for each item j that represents the similarity between each item j and the entire set of songs in the target playlist.
+Then, using r_j, which learns the playlist representativeness of each song j, we train an L2-regularized support vector classifier (SVC) that predicts y_j (1 if a playlist u contains an item j, 0 otherwise).

  ![equation2](https://user-images.githubusercontent.com/13177827/92404878-6bc5a400-f16f-11ea-88f5-afd636b3ac1f.JPG)

-  - To reduce the cold start issue, we use title-related keywords that occur 5 times or more in the dataset.
-Specifically, we include keywords in playlist items along with other songs in the playlist.
+  - We use title-related keywords that appear 5 times or more in the dataset to reduce the cold start issue.
+Keywords are included in playlist items alongside other songs in the playlist.

 ## Dataset